dev-yoga/anahata/README.md

 - Delete option for selected Pose

 SequenceList
- - User sequence list needs to display sequences properly
+ - User sequence list needs to display sequences properly (see new backend route :)
  - delete sequence needs to exist and be an option on user sequence list or bottom of actual sequence w/ confirm

  SequenceActual
- - Needs to display actual sequence
+ - Needs to display actual sequence (was specific sequence by User + sequence id--just get by sequence id for now, assume correct user for mvp)
  - Delete sequence needs to exist

  sequenceService